-When I saw my first Android TV stick back in 2013, I knew it was going to change how we watched TV.
+When I saw my first Android TV stick back in 2013, I knew it would change how we watched TV.

 Turns out that they changed a lot more than that.

 Almost a decade later, streaming sticks are a huge deal, led by the heavy hitters like Chromecast, Fire TV and the Roku Streaming Stick.

 But they’re not the only game in town.

 Google, Amazon, Apple and Roku have carved out the the top of the pile.
 But there’s still a lot of room for other companies aiming for smaller niche markets.
 There are a ton of options for people who want a desktop replacement or just a portable Android streaming device.